ozwaldorf/iron-grid/README.md

 ### Custom screen size format

-For each usage of iron-grid you can change the default screen sizes of screen format management (xs, s, m, l, xl) Each iron-grid instance will have its owns screen sizes.
+For each usage of iron-grid you can change the default screen sizes of screen format management (xs, s, m, l, xl) Each iron-grid instance will have its own screen size.
+Because of this, each seprate component can have it's own breakpoint.

 ```html
 <iron-grid xs-max-width="400" s-max-width="600" m-max-width="900" l-max-width="1150">